holographicSol/Rad/README.md

 Bug: Arduino Micros() resets to zero after a period of time making all stored micros eternally non stale: update in progress.
-Potential Fix: An RTC has been added and I have created a custom timestamp by concatinating UNIX time and micros().
+Potential Fix: An RTC has been added and I have created a custom timestamp by concatinating UNIX time and a division of a second per iteration in range of the same second. simple but effective.